dsl-logo

 • The remaining overdraft amount is $30,000

-• The business then deposits $10,000 into the overdraft account
+• The business is paid by a supplier and deposits $10,000 back into the overdraft facility

 • The amount being charged interest is now $10,000 and the available limits $40,000